 Add Google Analytics to WordPress using a Plugin

-Note: If you want to use Accelerated Mobile Pages (AMP) and using AMP plugin by Automatic.
-This plugin can track AMP pages traffic as well.
+Note: If you have enabled Accelerated Mobile Pages (AMP) and using AMP plugin by Automatic.
+MonsterInsights plugin also helps to track AMP pages traffic as well.

 Setting up Google Analytics by MonsterInsights: